wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-scale-faq.md

 Using the elastic database client library does not incur any costs.
 Costs accrue only for the Azure SQL databases that you use for shards and the Shard Map Manager, as well as the web/worker roles you provision for the Split Merge tool.

 #### Why are my credentials not working when I add a shard from a different server?
-Do not use credentials in the form of “User ID=username@servername”, instead simply use “User ID = username”.
-Also, be sure that the “username” login has permissions on the shard.
+Do not use credentials in the form of "User ID=username@servername", instead simply use "User ID = username".
+Also, be sure that the "username" login has permissions on the shard.

 #### Do I need to create a Shard Map Manager and populate shards every time I start my applications?